ChybaYg/Projekt-Krypto/README.md

 --------------------------------------------------------------------------------------------------------------

 Now you are signed in into a storage of one of the users.
 There are multiple functions that you can try!
+In Client App/Test_files directory you can find testing files to test the storage functionality.

 Note: To see changes in storage you need to double click "home" button after applying functions (upload or delete)